MattechLab/sops/docs/debi/data-collection/data-collection_DEBI_protocol.md

 #### Set up the ET system

-- Make sure the ET PC is charged
+- Make sure the ET PC is plugged in.
 ![charge-et-pc](../../assets/debi_protocol/selected/8-e-charge-ET-PC.png){: style="width: 80%;display: block; margin: 0 auto;"}
 - Before turning on the ET computer, ensure it is connected to the PsychoPy laptop (this should have been done in the previous step).
-- Turn on the ET PC.
+- Switch on the ET’s PC using the power-on button at the front
+- Select "Eyelink" when given the option of which operating system to launch.
 - Initialize the ET software from the ET work station here by typing "elcl.exe" in the terminal
 ![et-initial](../../assets/debi_protocol/selected/8-e-ET-initial.png){: style="width: 80%;display: block; margin: 0 auto;"}